shackspace/shackdns/README.md

 mqtt-broker-port = 1883       #
 mqtt-device-name = shackDNS   # Name of the MQTT device mqtt-prefix      = shackdns   # the prefix for the mqtt messages

+# This is your top level domain name, used for
+# completing the links in the device overview.
+top-level-domain = shack
 ```

 ## shackles Database File